/investigate — Deep Context Builder¶

 Output Format¶

-- OAuth refresh token handling (mentioned but no dedicated entry)
+- Token refresh behavior (mentioned but no dedicated entry)

-- Rate limiting strategy (referenced in 2 entries, no decision recorded)
+- Multi-team RBAC design (referenced once, no decision recorded)

 Options¶